 Interfaith’s Take Control Collaborative Coaching promotes financial wellness through client-centered behavior-based education which can help anyone reach their financial goals through healthy decision-making.
-The online training equips your staff or volunteers to move beyond short-term, crisis assistance to building relationships and walking alongside individuals towards their goals for economic sufficiency with dignity.
+This online training equips your staff or volunteers to move beyond short-term, crisis assistance to building relationships and walking alongside individuals towards their goals for economic sufficiency with dignity.

 Take Control covers strategies including management of personal finances, successful navigation of the financial market, access to financial products and services, and encouragement and support to practice positive financial behaviors that help people achieve their goals, including: